-Back in 1913, Ballard Macdonald wrote the lyrics to the song “There’s a Girl in the Heart of Maryland,” and Harry Carroll composed the music.
-But it was Bing Crosby who covered it on an album in 1966, giving the song a richness thanks to his signature vocals.
+Back in 1913, Ballard Macdonald wrote the lyrics to the song “There’s A Girl In The Heart Of Maryland,” and Harry Carroll composed the music.
+But it was Bing Crosby‘s cover that gave the song a richness thanks to his signature vocals.

 The lyrics talk about flowers blooming in a garden near the Potomac, setting the scene as the place the singer will visit the next day.
-He remembers being there, telling her he loved her, making the oriole sing with happiness.
+He remembers being there, telling the girl he loved her, making the oriole sing with happiness.

 The girl in Maryland is waiting for him, and they plan to get married as soon as he arrives.

-This catchy song, “Together in Maryland” by Tony Cavallo, is one that makes you feel happy to be alive in Maryland.
+The next song on our list is a catchy rock number.
+“Together In Maryland,” by Tony Cavallo, is one that makes you feel happy to be alive in Maryland.

-The lyrics describe the sunrise in Maryland and how the couple spends time on the beach together since they’re so in love.
-All they need is their home in Maryland, so they enjoy being together and living in such a beautiful state.
+The lyrics describe the sunrise in the Free State and how the singer and his partner spend time on the beach together.
+Being so in love with each other, Cavallo believes all they need is to be together in their home in Maryland, to enjoy living in such a beautiful state.

-This song, “Maryland Memories” by Ronnie Dove, is just as you’d expect from the title.
-If you’ve never visited Maryland, this song will make you want to plan a trip!
+This next piece by Ronnie Dove is just as you’d expect from the title: “Maryland Memories.”
+If you’ve never visited the Free State, this song will make you want to plan a trip!

-But the song isn’t only about nature.
-Dove also sings about visiting Baltimore, specifically watching the Orioles play baseball.
-He calls out Cal Ripken hitting a home run, and you can hear the crowd go wild in the song.
+Though Dove sings about the beauty of the Eastern Shore and the Chesapeake Bay, the song isn’t only about nature.
+He also sings about visiting Baltimore, specifically watching the Orioles play baseball.
+He calls out Cal Ripken hitting a home run, and you can hear the crowd go wild in the background.